surtarso/asap-cabinet-fe/README.md

 It will scan your tables folder and open each table one by one, wait 12 seconds for the table to fully load and take a screenshot from both app screens (playfield and backglass).

-It will than save those pictures in **tables/my_table/images/** as .png and they will be ready for the frontend to read.
+It will than save those pictures in **tables/my_table/images/** as .png and they will be ready for the frontend to display.
 You still need to download the wheel images yourself.

 Dependencies: `sudo apt install xdotool imagemagick`